satellite-image-deep-learning/techniques/README.md

 * GPU Kernels - may run for 1 hour
 * Tensorflow, pytorch & fastai available but you may need to update them
 * Advantage that many datasets are already available

+# State of the art engineering
+* Compute and data storage are moving to the cloud.
+Read how [Planet](https://cloud.google.com/customers/planet) and [Airbus](https://cloud.google.com/customers/airbus) use the cloud
+* Google Earth Engine and Microsoft Planetary Computer are democratising access to massive compute platforms
+* No-code platforms and auto-ml are making ML techniques more accessible than ever
+* Custom hardware is being developed for rapid training and inferencing with deep learning models, both in the datacenter and at the edge
+* Supervised ML methods typically require large annotated datasets, but approaches such as self-supervised and active learning are offering alternatives pathways
+* Traditional data formats aren't designed for processing on the cloud, so new standards are evolving such as COGS and STAC
+* Computer vision traditionally delivered high performance image processing on a CPU by using compiled languages like C++, as used by OpenCV for example.
+The advent of GPUs are changing the paradigm, with alternatives optimised for GPU being created, such as [Kornia](https://kornia.github.io/)
+* Whilst the combo of python and keras/tensorflow/pytorch are currently preeminent, new python libraries such as [Jax](https://github.com/google/jax) and alternative languages such as [Julia](https://julialang.org/) are showing serious promise

 # Cloud providers
 An overview of the most relevant services provided by AWS and Google.
 Also consider Microsoft Azure, or one of the many smaller but more specialised platorms such as [spell.ml](https://spell.ml/) or [paperspace](https://www.paperspace.com/)